scala/docs.scala-lang/sips/pending/_posts/2015-6-18-trait-parameters.md

     ConstrApps ::=  ConstrApp {`with' ConstrApp}
     ConstrApp  ::=  AnnotType {ArgumentExprs}

+In the `ClassDef` of traits, we still do not allow secondary constructors.

 ## Initialization Order ##

 Parent traits can now be introduced as a type or as a constructor which can take arguments.
 The order of initialization of traits is unaffected by parameter passing - as always, traits are initialized in linearization order.